Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Introduction

-Our proposal is closely related to a growing literature on off-policy evaluation (OPE) methods in sequential decision making.
-In the literature, augmented inverse propensity score weighting methods \citep[see e.g.,][]{zhang2013robust,luedtke2016statistical,jiang2016doubly} have been proposed for valid OPE.
+Our proposal is closely related to a growing literature on off-policy evaluation (OPE) methods in sequential decision making \citep[see][for a review]{uehara2022review}.
+In the literature, augmented inverse propensity score weighting methods \citep[see e.g.,][]{zhang2013robust,luedtke2016statistical,jiang2016doubly,thomas2016data} have been proposed for valid OPE.
 Nonetheless, these methods suffer from the curse of horizon \citep{liu2018breaking} in that the variance of the resulting estimator grows exponentially fast with respect to $m$, leading to inefficient estimates in the large $m$ setting.
-Efficient model-free OPE methods have been proposed by \citet{kallus2020double,liao2021off,liao2020batch} under the Markov decision process \citep[MDP, see e.g.,][]{puterman2014markov} model assumption.
-However, such MDP model assumption excludes the existence of random effects and is typically violated in our application.
-Our proposal is model-based and is ultimately different from most existing model-free off-policy evaluation (OPE) methods that did not consider the random effects, spatial interference effects, and the decomposition into DE and IE. In addition, little has been done on OPE for spatio-temporal dependent experiments.
+Efficient model-free OPE methods have been proposed by \citet{kallus2020double,kallus2022efficiently,liao2020batch,liao2021off,luckett2020estimating,shi2021deeply,shi2022statistical} under the Markov decision process \citep[MDP, see e.g.,][]{puterman2014markov} model assumption. \change{Recently, \cite{hu2021pomdp} proposed a model-free OPE method in partially observed MDPs (POMDPs) that avoids the curse of horizon.} Our proposal is model-based and is ultimately different from most existing model-free OPE methods that did not consider the random effects, spatial interference effects, and the decomposition into DE and IE. In addition, little has been done on OPE for spatio-temporal dependent experiments.

 Finally, our paper is related to a line of works on quantitative approaches to ride-sharing platforms.
 In particular, \cite{bimpikis2019spatial} proposed supply-and-demand models and investigated the impact of the demand pattern on the platform's prices and profits. \cite{castillo2017surge} studied how the surging prices can prevent wild goose chase (e.g., drivers pick up distant customers) and conducted regression analysis to verify the nonmonotonicity of supply on pickup times.
 However, estimation and inference of target policy's treatment effect have not been considered in these papers. \cite{cohen2021frustration} employed the difference in differences methods to estimate the treatment effects of different types of compensation on the engagement of riders who experienced a frustration.
 Their analysis is limited to staggered designs. \cite{garg2021driver} studied the theoretical properties of driver-side payment mechanisms and compared additive surge against multiplicative surge numerically.
 However, they did not consider the spatial spillover effects of these policies.
 Our paper complements the existing literature by developing a general framework to efficiently infer a target policy's direct and indirect effects based on data collected from spatio-temporal dependent experiments and analyzing the advantage of switchback designs in the presence of spatio-temporal random effects.}